Written by Gisela Grieger (3rd edition, updated on 22/03/2021),

 On 12 December 2019, the European Commission adopted a proposal to amend Regulation (EU) No 654/2014 concerning the exercise of the EU’s rights for the application and enforcement of international trade rules (‘the Enforcement Regulation’) of 15 May 2014.
 The Enforcement Regulation enables the EU to suspend or withdraw concessions or other obligations under international trade agreements in order to respond to breaches by third countries of international trade rules that affect the EU’s commercial interests.
 The proposed amendments were aimed at empowering the EU to impose counter-measures in situations where EU trade partners violate international trade rules and block the dispute settlement procedures included in multilateral, regional and bilateral trade agreements, thus preventing the EU from obtaining final binding rulings in its favour. –

 The Council adopted its negotiating position on 8 April 2020, and the Committee on International Trade (INTA) of the European Parliament adopted its position on 6 July 2020.
 Trilogue negotiations concluded on 28 October with a provisional agreement, which INTA endorsed on 10 November.
-Parliament is now set to vote on adopting the agreed text during the January 2021 part-session.
+Parliament adopted the agreed text on 19 January 2021.
+Following the Council’s approval, the Regulation as amended entered into force on 13 February 2021.

 |Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 654/2014 of the European Parliament and of the Council concerning the exercise of the Union’s rights for the application and enforcement of international trade rules|